2020 Summer Legal Volunteer Opportunities for Law Students and Law Graduates

 CCLA provides support to selected students seeking external opportunities, as relevant.
 Please note that volunteer spaces are limited and highly competitive, and the organization gives priority to those volunteers who have secured external funding, credit, or other opportunities.
 If you are interested in doing so, please see general guidelines here as well as the Special Instructions below.

 CCLA will have several volunteer legal positions.
 Volunteers have the opportunity to engage in substantive legal work relating to CCLA’s ongoing advocacy efforts in civil liberties and human rights.
 They work closely with the organization’s lawyers on a variety of projects.
 The work involves legal and policy-based research and analysis, as well as monitoring human rights and civil liberties issues.
-Other activities may include engaging with and responding to enquiries from the public, developing materials for the public on ongoing advocacy campaigns and current issues, organizing events, and assisting in the development of advocacy letters, legislative briefs and litigation materials.
+Other activities may include developing materials for the public on ongoing advocacy campaigns and current issues, organizing events, assisting in the preparation and running of CCLA’s (2-week) summer camp, and assisting in the development of advocacy letters, legislative briefs and litigation materials.

 The CCLA has found that the organization and our volunteers benefit from a certain amount of stability, predictability and consistency in scheduling.
 Many volunteers choose a 4 or 5 day a week schedule.
 We are also happy to work with successful candidates to design a flexible schedule that will suit them and will accommodate other obligations, such as paid employment – however we do ask that volunteers commit to at least 16 hours per week, and a minimum of 8 weeks during the summer.